 Who is missing in Baltimore's Francis Scott Key Bridge collapse?
 What we know about those unaccounted for

-The missing men are from El Salvador, Guatemala, Honduras and Mexico, and they currently live in Dundalk and Highlandtown, according to our media partners at The Baltimore Banner.
+The missing men are from El Salvador, Guatemala, Honduras and Mexico, and were living in Dundalk and Highlandtown, according to our media partners at The Baltimore Banner.
+The Guatemalan Ministry of Foreign Affairs confirmed two of the men were from Guatemala, according to a Tuesday evening news release.

-The Banner reports the men are their 30s and 40s and have spouses and children.
+The Banner reports the men are in their 30s and 40s and have spouses and children.

 The Francis Scott Key Bridge in Baltimore collapsed early Tuesday after a support column was hit by a large container ship that had lost power, sending vehicles and people into the Patapsco River, authorities said.